The Texas

 Before delving into the height of local interchanges, I have to try to answer the question that inevitably comes-up: why are Texas interchange flyovers so tall?

 If you search the Interwebs, you'll find there's no single answer.
-I've spoken to several engineers about this and they give a couple of reasons.
+I've spoken to several engineers about this and they list a couple of reasons.

 The constrained footprint also requires the flyovers to be concentrated in the center of the crossing, which means they have to stack directly on top of each other.
-With a typical minimum clearance of 16 feet, plus 5 feet or so for the bridge beams, that results in 21 feet or so for each level, which adds up to about 85 feet minimum for a basic stack interchange.
+With a required minimum clearance of 16 feet, plus 5 feet or more for the bridge beams, plus the additional elevation from the banking of the ramps, that results in 25 feet or so for each level, which adds up to about 75 feet minimum for a basic stack interchange.

-It's worth mentioning that while tall interchanges are widely seen as a Texas phenomenon, you'll find equally tall interchanges now in other states.
+It's worth mentioning that while tall interchanges are widely seen as a Texas phenomenon, you'll find similarly tall interchanges now in other states.

 Methodology